Office Hours Spring 2022: by appointment

 Current Research Interests

-The Quest for Democracy in Iran: a Century of Struggle against Authoritarian Rule (Cambridge, Mass.: Harvard University Press, 2008)
+The Quest for Democracy in Iran: A Century of Struggle against Authoritarian Rule (Cambridge Mass. & London, Harvard University Press, 2008, paperback, 2010).

-Hakemiyat-e melli va doshmanan-e an (National Sovereignty and its Enemies: Probing the Record of Mosaddeq’s Opponents) (Tehran: Negareh-ye Aftab Press, 2004).
+National Sovereignty and its Enemies: Probing the Record of Mosaddeq’s Opponents (Tehran: Negareh-ye Aftab, 2004, third edition 2020).

 “Unseating Mosaddeq: The Configuration and Role of Domestic Forces”, in Mark J. Gasiorowski and Malcolm Byrne (eds.), Mohammad Mosaddeq and the Coup of 1953 in Iran (Syracuse University Press, 2004), pp. 27-101, 286-303.